To report code violations, complete a Report a Concern formwith as much detail as possible, or call City Hall at 360-568-3115.

 Responding to Complaints

 We make every effort to respond to all the requests and complaints we receive in a timely manner.
-With a limited number of staff, requests and complaints are prioritized based on significance and severity.
-Those complaints that involve a public safety issue or environmental hazard are first priority.
+With a limited staff, requests and complaints are prioritized based on significance and severity.
+Those complaints that involve public safety or environmental hazards are first priority.

 Right of Way Use

 Our adopted public works standards and City codes do not allow any object in the public right of way, which generally includes streets, sidewalks, planting strips, and gravel areas along roads.
 Dumpsters, vehicles, recreational vehicles, and boats are some of the most frequently offending items.
 These all need to be kept on private property.

 Items illegally placed in the right of way may create a safety hazard.
 Vehicles are forced to swerve around them into oncoming traffic lanes, and pedestrians are forced off sidewalks into traffic when they have to avoid items such as dumpsters, storage pods, or basketball hoops.

 City Codes & Standards

 The Planning & Development Services Department is charged with enforcement of the following codes and standards.